 Guarana is a caffeine rich fruit.
-The seeds contains about 2.5-7% caffeine (twice the coffee beans) and used to make sports and energy drinks.
-The concoctions of seeds is also used as aphrodisisac to boost libido.
+The seeds contains about 2.5-7% caffeine (twice the coffee beans), and used to make sports, and energy drinks.
+The concoctions of seeds are also used as aphrodisisac to boost libido.

-Due to presence of caffeine, it is central nervous system CNS stimulant and increases the activity in the brain, and causes wakefulness and mental alertness.
-In Western coutries, Guaraná, is most commonly used in high-energy foods and drinks and dietary supplements.
+Due to the presence of caffeine, it is central nervous system CNS stimulant, and increases the activity in the brain, and causes wakefulness, and mental alertness.
+In Western coutries, Guaraná, is most commonly used in high-energy foods, and drinks, and dietary supplements.

 Paullinia cupana is a scandent shrub or woody liana up to 5 m long with tendrils.

 Stems are obtusely pentagonal, puberulent, with stem cross section exhibiting a single vascular cylinder.
 Leaves are pinnately 5-foliolate, alternate, chartaceous.
 Its minute stipules are deltoid, 2-3 mm long, tomentulose, persistent.
 Petiole, and rachis are unwinged, petiole 11-20 cm long, and rachis 7-12.5 cm long.
 The leaflet blades of P. cupana are elliptic or oblong-elliptic, 11 to 30 x 5.7 to 11 cm.
 The base of distal leaflet is cuneate or attenuate, acute, and obtuse to sub rounded on lateral leaflet.
 The apex narrows into an acute broad apiculum with rounded tip, and its margins are grossly crenate or sinuate dentate with a glandular tooth.
 The adaxial surface is glabrous, while the abaxial surface is sparsely, minutely pubescent, having microscopic scurfylike papillae.
 The tertiary venation is slightly sub-clathrate.